-While Mackinder was a British imperialist, and as such saw this region in terms of its strategic relationship to Britain itself, his theories have since that time taken on a broader perspective.
-The Cold War, for example, saw the Soviet Union as a modern day manifestation of "heartland", and Eastern Europe as a containment or buffer zone, in which Europe and the U.S. could not give ground for fear of losing their position of containment.
+While from a contemporary perspective it is clear that Mackinder was a British imperialist, and as such saw this region in terms of its strategic relationship to Britain itself, his theories have since that time taken on broader perspective.
+Cold War discourse, for example, labeled the Soviet Union as a modern day manifestation of "heartland", and Eastern Europe as a containment or buffer zone, in which Europe and the U.S. could not give ground for fear of losing their position of containment.
+Subsequent geopoliticians such as Mahan, Spykman (Figure 2) and de Severesky (Figure 3) also positioned the margins of Eurasia and the North American continent into this strategic world map, reinforcing Mackinder's model, although modifying in to some degree.
+Since then, watershed changes to scholarship and academic have since the Cold War if not earlier-exposed the weakness of geopolitical determinism, and indeed the realpolitik that Mackinder and his colleagues practiced during the first half of the 20th century has fallen into disrepute.

-Subsequent geopoliticians such as Mahan, Spykman (Figure 2) and de Severesky (Figure 3) also positioned the margins of Eurasia and the North American continent into this strategic world map.
-Since then, watershed changes to scholarship and academics have since the Cold War if not earlier-exposed the weakness of geopolitical determinism, and indeed the "realpolitik" that Mackinder and his colleagues practiced during the first half of the 20th century has fallen into disrepute.
-Even Mackinder refined his original World Island Theory recognizing that the rising power of the U.S. would compromise his original theory in a strict sense.
-Significantly,

-"In 1943, four years before his death, Mackinder offered the readers of Foreign Affairs an "interim estimate" of his timeless formula.
+And even Mackinder himself refined his original World Island Theory recognizing that the rising power of the U.S. would compromise his original theory in a strict sense: In 1943, four years before his death, Mackinder offered the readers of Foreign Affairs an "interim estimate" of his timeless formula.
 He envisioned the global balance of the twenty-first century, wherein the heartland (Russia) and the mid-Atlantic nations (America, France, and Britain) would combine to balance (not necessarily against) China and India.
-Mackinder thought that the mid-Atlantic should be "pledged together" with Russia in case "any breach of the peace is threatened," anticipating NATO and its expansion eastward, along with the EU."
-(Seiple 2004)
+Mackinder thought that the mid-Atlantic should be "pledged together" with Russia in case "any breach of the peace is threatened" anticipating NATO and its expansion eastward, along with the European Union.

-But yet, what is interesting in this geopolitical assessment which spans a period of nearly a decade, is that while it saw the development of an understanding about the strategic position of the Eurasia North, and the North Pacific Rim (in the Pivot Area and Inner Crescent), there was a complete lack of conceptualization of how this region fit within a broader geographical or circumpolar- zone, even as the USA and North America entered into geopolitical equations in ways not seen previously.
-Indeed, towards the mid-20th century, geopolitical theories made much more explicit the role of the USA and the Atlantic, or most specifically the mid-Atlantic as the forum for maintaining global balance, but had little to say about the North.
+What is interesting in this somewhat later geopolitical discourse is that while it saw the development of an understanding about the strategic position of the Eurasian North and the North Pacific Rim (in the Pivot Area and Inner Crescent), there was still a complete lack of conceptualization of how the northern regions surrounding the "heartland" were connected to a broader geographical or circumpolar- zone, even as the USA and North America entered into geopolitical equations in ways not seen previously, and even as the strategic value of the North increased in the Cold War.
+The only reference was to the larger "outer crescent".
+The circumpolar North was thus more usually envisioned in north-south dialectical terms, rather than in context of east-west relations.
+Moreover, even as geopolitical theories made much more explicit the role of the USA and the Atlantic, or most specifically the mid-Atlantic as the forum for maintaining global balance in the mid-20th century, they had had little to say about the North American or even Pacific North.
+It remained a frontier of national interests, rather than a strategic region.